aleksanderpinker/SQL/README.md

-# SQL procedure and function use in company
+SQL procedures and functions used at work